-Washington ‘continues to discuss’ deal on selling drones to India with US Congress: American Embassy
+After report about ‘stalled’ drone deal with India, US says it continues to discuss proposal

-This was after a report in ‘The Wire’ claimed that the country held back the proposal till New Delhi investigated an alleged plot to kill a Sikh separatist.
+A report in ‘The Wire’ claimed that Washington held back the proposal till New Delhi investigated an alleged plot to kill a Sikh separatist.

-The United States “continues to discuss” a deal to sell high-altitude drones to New Delhi, the country’s Embassy to India said on Wednesday, The Hindu reported.
+The United States “continues to discuss” a deal to sell high-altitude drones to New Delhi, the country’s Embassy to India said on Wednesday amid reports that Washington held back the proposal till New Delhi investigated an alleged plot to kill a Sikh separatist, according to The Hindu.

-A spokesperson for the Embassy made the statement in response to a report in The Wire that the United States has held back the delivery of the drones until India conducts a “meaningful investigation” into an alleged conspiracy to kill Sikh separatist Gurpatwant Singh Pannun.
+On Wednesday, a report in The Wire said that the United States has held back the delivery of the drones until India conducts a “meaningful investigation” into an alleged conspiracy involving an Indian government agent to kill Sikh separatist Gurpatwant Singh Pannun.

 The proposed $3 billion (Rs 24,911.65 crore) deal involves buying 15 Sea Guardian drones for the Indian Navy and eight Sky Guardian drones each for the Air Force and Army.